DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 ## What does another world's item look like in Kirby Air Ride?

 There is no change in the graphical appearance of other's items.
-Completing checkboxes will earn whatever item is attached to that checkbox.
+Completing checkboxes will earn whatever AP item is attached to that checkbox.

 ## What happens when the player receives an item?